 So, mostly out of sheer self-shaming (in the hopes that I never blog/write using these words again… or at least minimise my use of them) here are the words I think are overused in travel writing and travel blogging.
 This list is purely my subjective opinion, snark and all, so I’d love to hear your thoughts and your additions in the comments!

-2. Quaint.
 I find this word a bit patronising, as if you’re patting the town you’re describing on the head.
 I’ve used it before on this blog: “My favourite places are tiny Pai and quaint Popayan, sleepy Kampot and relaxed Mendoza.”
 Whoops.
-It just strikes me as a lazy word, though I understand the desire to use it – there aren’t that many words that mean the same thing that aren’t as overused, too.
+It just strikes me as a lazy word, though I understand the desire to use it – there aren’t that many words that mean the same thing that aren’t as overused in travel writing, too.
 Picturesque?
 Charming?
 Whimsical???
 Yikes.